kumarkshitij24/glfx/README.md

 ## Options:

-* _dom_: canvas (fetches the canvas of the whole website, this is a default value and shouldn't be changed).
+The default value for dom option is set to canvas which fetches the canvas of the whole website and shouldn't be changed.

-[//] <> (Scroll Controls)
+Scroll Controls

-* _easing_: 0.1 (this is the scroll smoothness value, the value ranges between 0.05 ~ 0.2, for best effect)
+easing: This is the scroll smoothness value and should be strictly between 0.05 ~ 0.2 for best effect.
+The value can be adjusted and experimented with, to better understand the synchronization of the effect.
-* _bending_: 1 (this is the adjustment time for scroll webgl animation effect)
+bending: This is the adjustment time for the scroll WebGL animation effect.

-__Note__: The easing value should be strictly under 0.05 ~ 0.2, exceeding or preceeding might break the effect.
-Play with easing and bending value to understand synchronisation of effect.

-[//] <> (WebGL Segment Controls)

-* _widthSegments_: 40 (more the value, higher the gpu usage)
-* _heightSegments_: 40 (more the value, higher the gpu usage)
+WebGL Segment Controls
+widthSegments: This controls the number of horizontal segments in the WebGL animation effect.
+Increasing the value will result in higher GPU usage.
+The recommended value ranges from 5 ~ 1000.
+heightSegments: This controls the number of vertical segments in the WebGL animation effect.
+Increasing the value will result in higher GPU usage.
+The recommended value ranges from 5 ~ 1000.
-* _wireFrame_: false (default is set to false, set it true to see the widthsegments and heightsegments).

-__Note__: The values for width and height segments can be different, it normally ranges from 5 ~ 1000, but it is recommended to use segments which is optimal for low-end systems as well.
+wireFrame: This option is set to false by default, but can be set to true to see the width and height segments.
+It is recommended to use segments that are optimal for low-end systems as well.
+WebGL Shader Controls
+vertexShader: This option has 7 different values:
+vertex: This is the default canvas. vertexDistort_1 vertexDistort_2 vertexDistort_3
+vertexDistort_4
+vertexDistort_5
+vertexDistort_6
+fragmentShader: This option has 5 different values:
+fragment: This is the default canvas. fragmentDistort_1 fragmentDistort_2 fragmentDistort_3
+fragmentDistort_4
+Note: The default values for vertexShader and fragmentShader are vertex and fragment respectively.

-Set the wireframe to true, and play around with width and height segments to better understand, segments.
+It is recommended to experiment with different options and values to achieve the desired effect while keeping in mind the GPU usage and optimization for low-end systems.
+Set the wireFrame option to true and play around with widthSegments and heightSegments to better understand the segments.

-[//] <> (WebGL Shader Controls)

-* _vertexShader_: vertex, (default is set to vertex).
-* _fragmentShader_: fragment (default is set to fragment).

-__Note__: the vertexShader options takes 7 different values :
-1. vertex - the default canvas.
-2. vertexDistort_1
-3. vertexDistort_2
-4. vertexDistort_3
-5. vertexDistort_4
-6. vertexDistort_5
-7. vertexDistort_6

-and the fragmentShader currently takes 5 different values :
-1. fragment - the default canvas.
-2. fragmentDistort_1
-3. fragmentDistort_2
-4. fragmentDistort_3
-5. fragmentDistort_4